UsmanSiddique-dev/Shopping-Cart-demo/README.md

   Cart --> CartLineItem
   ProductProvider --> ProductList
 ```
-*Caption: Component/context topology. `ProductProvider` seeds the catalog, while `CartProvider` exposes the reducer actions that both `Product` and `CartLineItem` dispatch.*
+*Caption: Component/context topology. `ProductProvider` seeds the catalog, while `CartProvider` exposes reducer actions consumed by `Product` and `CartLineItem`.*

+<a id="faq"></a>
-## FAQ {#faq}
+## FAQ
 #### How do I deploy this bundle?
-Run `npm run build` to produce the `dist/` folder, then serve it via any static host (Vercel, Netlify, GitHub Pages).
-Use `npm run preview` locally to confirm the minified output renders before deploying.
+Run `npm run build` to produce the `dist/` folder and deploy it to any static host (Vercel, Netlify, GitHub Pages).
+Use `npm run preview` to verify the minified output before publishing.

-#### Why do totals reset when I click �Place Order�?
+#### Why do totals reset when I click Place Order?
-The `SUBMIT` action in `CartProvider` returns an empty cart array.
-It�s a placeholder for where you�d normally call a checkout API; you can extend it to clear the cart only after a successful network response.
+The `SUBMIT` reducer action clears the cart array.
+It stands in for a real checkout API response.
+Extend the action to call a backend before emptying the cart if needed.

 #### What if I need a real products API?
-Swap the `initState` in `ProductsProvider` for a `fetch` call (commented out in the file).
-Add `.env` variables such as `VITE_PRODUCTS_URL` and guard the fetch with a try/catch so the UI can fall back to the bundled JSON catalog.
+Replace the hard-coded `initState` in `ProductsProvider.tsx` with a fetch guarded by `VITE_PRODUCTS_URL` (the fetch block is already commented out).
+Add the env variable and error handling so the UI can fall back to `data/products.json` when the request fails.

+<a id="contributing"></a>
-## Contributing {#contributing}
+## Contributing
-- **Code style:** TypeScript + React 19 with ESLint 9.x; follow the existing reducer/action patterns and keep components memoized when they receive derived props.
+- **Code style:** Follow the TypeScript + React 19 conventions.
+Keep reducers pure, and memoize components when derived props are passed in.
-- **Testing:** There are no automated tests yet�run `npm run lint` and `npm run build` locally before opening a PR.
+- **Testing:** There are no automated tests yet.
+Run `npm run lint` and `npm run build` locally before opening a PR.
 - **Workflow:**
   1. Fork/clone the repo and run `npm install`.
-  2. Make changes in a feature branch (`codex/branch-name`).
+  2. Work in a feature branch named `codex/<feature>`.
-  3. Run `npm run lint` and `npm run build`.
+  3. Run lint/build before committing.
-  4. Open a PR describing the goal, testing commands executed, and any visual regressions.
+  4. Open a PR describing the goal, the commands you ran, and any visual changes.
-  5. Add screenshots or recorded GIFs under `public/` if the UI changes.
+  5. Add screenshots or recordings under `public/` if the UI changed.

+<a id="notes"></a>
+## Notes
+- **Assumption:** The static `data/products.json` dataset is currently authoritative; no remote catalog exists yet, so the app ships with three demo products and matching JPG placeholders (`src/images/1.jpg`, `2.jpg`, `3.jpg`).
+- **TODO:** State is not persisted; the cart resets on refresh because everything lives in React context only.
+- **TODO:** Add automated tests (unit for reducers and E2E for the cart flow) to harden the experience before wider release.

+## Next Steps
+1. Replace the static catalog with a fetch to `VITE_PRODUCTS_URL` while falling back to the bundled JSON when the network call fails.
+2. Persist cart state (LocalStorage, session storage, or backend) so visitors can reload without losing their order.
+3. Add automated tests and expose `npm run test` once the suites are in place.